douymLab/mutpipe/Mutect2/readme.md

 we strongly suggest installing dependencies via conda:

-  > $ conda create -n gatk4 --file environment.yaml
+  > $ conda create -n mutpipe_mutect2 --file environment.yaml

-Then you could activate the environment "gatk" through this command:
+Then you could activate the environment "mutpipe_mutect2" through this command:

-  > $ conda activate gatk4
+  > $ conda activate mutpipe_mutect2

 ## Resource:
 To run this pipeline, the below resources must exit under the "resources" folder: